ibmresilient/resilient-community-apps/sc_email_parser/README.md

 1. Select **Proceed**.

 ### Result
-After installing, the Resilient platform has a new Python script called "Generic email script" and a new rule called "Process email message".
+After installing, the Resilient platform has a new Python script called "Generic email script v1.0.1" and a new rule called "Process email message v1.0.1".
 The rule runs the script when it is triggered by a new email message being received by the Resilient platform.
 The script is intended to perform generic email parsing on newly created email message objects.
 It performs the following:
 * Checks if an existing incident exists whose title reflects the email message received.
   * If so, it associates the email message with the existing incident.
   * If not, it: